Taco Bell Crunchy Tacos

 • Crumble the ground beef into a large skillet (preferably nonstick) and brown, stirring well.

 • Remove from the heat.
-Dump the meat into a strainer in the sink, rinse with hot water, and drain off the water and grease from the beef.
+Dump the meat into a strainer in the sink,and drain the grease from the meat.

 • Return the beef to the pan.